Louisa May Merrifield: A spoonful of jam and Rodine

-On reading of the death in the local newspaper, Mrs. Brewer reported her conversation with Merrifield to the police.
+On reading of the death in the local newspaper, Mrs Brewer reported her conversation with Merrifield to the police.
 The police immediately ordered a post-mortem, which discovered that Ricketts had died of phosphorus poisoning, attributed to the rodenticide Rodine.
-When the police searched the bungalow, they didn't find any poison, but inquiries at a local chemist's revealed that Louisa Merrifield had recently purchased Rodine.
+When the police searched the bungalow, they did not find any poison, but inquiries at a local chemist's revealed that Louisa Merrifield had recently purchased Rodine.
 She was legally required to sign the poison register.